Group events, documents, and AI attestations into a sealed, verifiable proof of an entire process.

 Make your business processes provable

 If a process matters enough to track, it matters enough to prove.
-Group events.
+Group events, documents, and AI attestations.
 Seal the trace.
 Export the proof.
 That's it.

-Group events into a sealed, verifiable proof of an entire process.
-A Trace groups independently anchored events into a single auditable sequence.
+Group events, documents, and AI attestations into a sealed, verifiable proof of an entire process.
+A Trace groups independently anchored items into a single auditable sequence.
 When the process is complete, seal the trace permanently.
-The result is a composite cryptographic proof that covers every event from start to seal.
+The result is a composite cryptographic proof that covers every item from start to seal.
 Exportable as JSON or PDF.
 Verifiable by anyone.